 Sam has cheerfully planted shrubs and flowers on his lot.
 He loves to spend time outside taking care of the property.
 Sam enjoys the neighborhood and plans to live there for the rest of his life.
-He just turned 75 this year and is in very good health.
+He just turned 75 this year and is in good health.

 He has a pension from his company, his Social Security and an IRA that was created by rolling over a qualified retirement plan.
-With income from all three sources, Sam now has no deductions other than his charitable gifts and is paying very substantial income taxes.
-As a result, he is very interested in finding a way to reduce his tax burden.
+With income from all three sources, Sam now has no deductions other than his charitable gifts and is paying substantial income taxes.
+As a result, he is interested in finding a way to reduce his tax burden.

 Sam bought the home for $200,000.
 It now has increased in value to $450,000.
 Sam also has been a regular supporter of two community charities that assist young people.
 He would like to eventually leave his home to charity to benefit youth in his community.

-Sam Decides to Visit With His CPA Jim
+Sam Decides to Visit With His CPA Jim.

 Sam: "You know, Jim, I've lived in my home for many years and I like it here.
 I live in a great neighborhood and I know these neighbors.
 So I would like to stay here, but as you know, I keep paying more and more income tax each year.
 It would be great to have a way to save some taxes and eventually pass the home to charity."

 Jim: "Yes, we've talked several times about different ideas to save taxes.
 Since you like your home and would like eventually to transfer it to a charity, there is a way that you could save a large amount of taxes today.
 The gift plan is called a transfer with a life estate.
-You deed the right to own the home after you pass away to your favorite two charities and retain the right to live there for your lifetime.
+You deed the right to own the home after you pass away to your favorite charity and retain the right to live there for your lifetime.
 Based on your age and home value, you would receive a charitable deduction of around $250,000.
 This would save taxes for you over as many as the next five years.
 In fact, with some cash gifts plus this deduction, you could cut your tax bill in half."

 Jim: "There are some rollover options at that time.
 Each year, as you get older, the value of the life interest goes down slightly.
-Still, you will have a substantial value.
+Still, you will have substantial value.
 You could later have a joint sale with the charity and receive your portion for the life interest in cash.
 Another option is to transfer your life interest portion to the charity in exchange for a gift annuity."